canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

 file named :code:`autoinstall.yaml` on the install media itself.

 There are two potential locations for the :code:`autoinstall.yaml` file:
- * At the root of the "cdrom".
+ * At the root of the "CD-ROM".
 When you write the installation ISO to a USB Flash Drive, this can be done by copying the :code:`autoinstall.yaml` to the partition containing the contents of the ISO - i.e., in the directory containing the ``casper`` sub-directory.